 Shadow IT can be a difficult issue to manage, but the key is to bring it into the light and find a solution to that will empower your business users.
 By embracing citizen development, with the right tools and practices, it can be a bring innovation and efficiency to your company.
 With a low-code platform like TrackVia, it is possible to encourage business users to automate and manage their processes by creating their own custom applications, while keeping IT departments informed and in control.

 The key to making shadow IT work with citizen development is to establish a strong governance framework and access permissions, promote innovation and rapid prototyping, and create a culture of transparency and trust.
 By following these guidelines, organizations can ensure that both IT and business users can collaborate successfully and create valuable applications with TrackVia.
+Visit our Citizen Development page to earn more about Citizen Development and how it can help your business.

 If you’d like to get started with empowering your own citizen developers, why not get a Free Demo of how it could work with TrackVia?